x157/Lyra-ActorWithAbilities/README.md

 This is not intended to be cut/paste code that solves your problem for you.
 Instead, it is intended to be an example you can read in order to create your own classes.

-This references `XCL_ALOG` and other logging macros that exist in my `XCL` project that you will not have access to.
+This references `XCL_ADEBUG` and other logging macros that exist in my `XCL` project that you will not have access to.
 Modify these to be your own logging macros as appropriate.

 This also references `UXCLAbilitySystemComponent` which you will not have.
 You should instead